catos/taco/README.md

 ## Todo
 - Rename filelist to ...
-- Set focus on filelist, may need a new component to contain filelists
 - ESLint
 - Add eventlog for debuging
 - Refactor global shortcuts (add "mediator" which logs events)